LGBTQ rights in Australia: Coalition

-The conservative Coalition has mixed views on LGBT rights, but its senior partner the Liberal Party of Australia has fielded an increasing number of LGBTI candidates in federal elections, including the first openly gay man elected to the House of Representatives, Trent Zimmerman.
+The liberal-conservative Coalition has mixed views on LGBT rights, but its senior partner the Liberal Party of Australia has fielded an increasing number of LGBTI candidates in federal elections, including the first openly gay man elected to the House of Representatives, Trent Zimmerman.
 After the 2016 Australian federal election, he was joined by fellow gay Liberals Tim Wilson and Trevor Evans, with gay Senator Dean Smith representing Western Australia for the Liberals in the Senate since 2012.
 Each differs in their level of activism on LGBT issues, considering themselves members of the Liberal Party first and foremost.

-The Coalition's history on LGBT issues is mixed; during the 1970s, Liberal politicians such as John Gorton and Murray Hill worked across party lines in supporting the decriminalisation of homosexuality.
-In the 1990s and early 2000s during the leadership of John Howard, LGBT rights became part of the culture wars over social policy and were used as wedge politics to separate social conservatives from the Australian Labor Party.
+The Coalition's history on LGBT issues is mixed.
+Originally, the topic sexuality was viewed by the Liberal Party as a private 'moral' issue "rather than one bound by party disciplin".
+During the 1970s, moderate Liberal politicians such as John Gorton and Murray Hill worked across party lines in supporting the decriminalisation of homosexuality.

+From 1996, under the leadership of John Howard, LGBT rights became part of the culture wars over social policy and were used as wedge politics to separate social conservatives from the Australian Labor Party.
+Carol Johnson asserts that "Howard partly drew on Margaret Thatcher’s socially conservative strategy of mobilising heteronormativity and homophobia to attract voters, especially former Labour ones".
 Describing himself as "somewhere in the middle" on the acceptance of homosexuality, Howard refused to support the Sydney Gay and Lesbian Mardi Gras and stated he would be "disappointed" if one of his sons were gay.
 He also stated that "homosexual liaisons" did not deserve recognition as marriages and opposed LGBT adoption.
 Howard was also accused by a former ComCar driver of plotting with fellow politician Bill Heffernan to force the resignation of openly gay High Court judge Michael Kirby by having Heffernan make baseless allegations of misconduct against Kirby in Parliament.
 Howard refused to apologise to Kirby and continued to support Heffernan after the alleged evidence was proven fake.
 In 2004, the Howard government introduced laws allowing same-sex partners to inherit their partner's superannuation.
 Later that year, the Government passed laws to prevent same-sex marriages being performed or recognised in Australia.
 In 2007, Howard stated that HIV-positive immigrants should be banned from entering the country.